-Bell Springs mountain sits in a remote natural landscape of steep rocky outcrops, forests and rolling grass covered hills, ranging from 2000 to 4000 feet in elevation.
-Numerous springs, creeks and streams eventually drain into the main fork of the Eel River.
-Four seasons provide an average 80 inches of rain in the winter and spring, drought during the summer and fall.
-This area is considered a transitional zone between coastal mountains to the west and interior valleys to the east.
+Bell Springs mountain is situated at the top of historic mail ridge along Bell Springs road in northern Mendocino county.
+A remote natural landscape of steep rocky outcrops, mixed forests and rolling grass covered hills, ranging from 1000 to almost 4000 feet in elevation.
+Panoramic 360 degree views show mountain ranges in 6 counties.
+The climate is considered transitional, being influenced by the coastal zone to the west and the warmer inland areas to the east.
+Four seasons provide an average 80 inches of rain in the winter and spring, then drought during the summer and fall.
 The resulting mix of climatic conditions provide habitat for a large variety of wildflowers blooming from March to October.

 ©Doug Zimmerman, DAZimmerman.com